-Now that we know the potential risks involved with migrating to serverless architectures, let’s now talk about the hottest trends that will define the future of the technology.
+Now that we know the potential risks of migrating to serverless architectures let’s talk about the hottest trends that will define the future of the technology.

-As we’re just read, there’s a number of serious security considerations that come with serverless architectures, so a lot of people are working on eliminating them.
+Some crucial security considerations come with serverless architectures, so many people are working on eliminating them.
 As more and more companies adopt serverless, the need to address them will become even more urgent.
-That’s why we see big companies like Google and IBM (read about that below) are working to make sure that the technology is secure and ready to use.
+That’s why we see big companies like Google and IBM are working to make sure that the technology is secure and ready to use.

-Another important trend is the development of tools that help with adopting serverless.
-Since the adoption of the technology essentially means rethinking almost everything that the users are used to do with the traditional architectures, they will need helpful tools for tasks like monitoring.
+Another significant trend is the development of tools that help with adopting serverless.
+Since technology adoption essentially means rethinking almost everything the users are used to doing with the traditional architectures, they will need helpful tools for tasks like monitoring.

 “There’s little standardization across serverless vendors, which means that the online community can’t quite realize the full potential of the technology,” says Ashley Stockwell, a developer from Trust My Paper.
 “Currently, many players push for standardization measures that can make a single experience for deploying functions across all providers of serverless.”

-For example, the Cloud Native Computing Foundation (CNCF) is at the forefront of the standardization effort together with Oracle.
+The Cloud Native Computing Foundation (CNCF) is at the forefront of the standardization effort with Oracle.
 According to this SDX report, the two organizations are working on the first draft specification “targeted at interoperability for generating a serverless function.”
-Reportedly, the main purpose of the project is to provide tools for building, testing, and managing the lifecycle of serverless architectures.
+Reportedly, the project’s primary purpose is to provide tools for building, testing, and managing the lifecycle of serverless architectures.

 It’s safe to suggest that many enterprise users of applications will have requirements that can only be met with hybrid serverless solutions; for example, this means that some apps will run on data centers while others on AWS Lambda and public clouds.
-By making that happen, the serverless technology will become even more popular among enterprise users, and get more useful integrations and features.
+By making that happen, serverless technology will become even more popular among enterprise users and get more valuable integrations and features.

-“Not all application or service can be delivered in a serverless model – we believe the future enterprise IT landscape will be a hybrid landscape.”
+“Not all applications or services can be delivered in a serverless model – we believe the future enterprise IT landscape will be a hybrid landscape.”

 The report also suggests that serverless computing is a lot more attractive for enterprise users than traditional infrastructure models, but taking full advantage of the technology would be impossible without “the right software architecture.”

-Even though serverless comes with some security considerations, big players are working on making sure that this technology is as secure as possible.
-Like any other emerging technology, serverless is at the improvement stage, as all of the challenges - including those described in this article - are totally surmountable.
+Even though serverless comes with some security considerations, big players are working to ensure that this technology is as secure as possible.
+Like any other emerging technology, serverless is at the improvement stage, as all challenges, including those described in this article, are surmountable.